walterrowe/magick-frames/README.md

 -tf=font |                specify the font to use for the two-row label text logo --textfont=font

--a=ratio |                specify the desired aspect ratio of the final output file --aspect=ratio            in x:y ratio format (eg. -a=3:2, -a=1:1). some social media
+-a=ratio |                specify the desired aspect ratio of the final output file in --aspect=ratio            width:height format (eg. -a=3:2, -a=4:5 -a=1:1). some social
-                          sites prefer specific aspect ratios for best display.
+                          media sites prefer specific aspect ratios for best display.

 -w=your_logo |            specifies the image-based logo to use as the watermark that --watermark=your_logo     that is placed below or inside the image.